oslokommune/okctl/docs/post-mortems/0005-loki-pvc-full.md

 - Approximately 30.000 users downloaded and experienced an error using the app.
 - Users already logged in experienced some minor delay in the app -->
-- During the annual creation of re-applications for citizens with reduced payment the processing had to be halte for hours.
+- During the annual creation of re-applications for citizens with reduced payment the processing had to be halted for hours.
 - Approximately two hours of log data got lost